erik-roberts/GIMBL-Vis/DEV-README.md

 Each `hypercube` dataset is stored as a field of the `gvModel` `data` structure property.
 The field name corresponds to the `hypercube` name.
 Each `hypercube` dataset is stored in a `gvArray`, which is a subclass of the MultiDimensional Dictionary ([`MDD`](https://github.com/davestanley/MultiDimensionalDictionary)) class.
 The `gvArray` class replaces the default `MDDAxis` objects from `MDD` with a `gvArrayAxis` subclass of `MDDAxis`.

 ## Coding Conventions
 - Class properties are either public or read-only (i.e. `SetAccess = protected`).
 Thus they are never private to allow for easier development.
 If a property is read-only, there is typically a public method for setting it.
 Class methods are either public or protected.
 Unlike properties, methods can have side-affects, so they may be protected.
 They should be protected instead of private to allow for subclass inheritance.
-Properties and methods are never hidden to aid development.
-The `gv` class is an exception to these guidelines to avoid unintentional user interaction.
+Properties and methods are in general not hidden to aid development.
+Callbacks and the `gv` class are exceptions to these guidelines to avoid unintentional user interaction.
 The prefered user CLI interaction is through the `gvObject.cli` object.

 ## Naming Conventions
 - classes are prefixed with `gv` followed by UpperCamelCase